yeatmanlab/roar-firekit/README.md

 #### `taskInfo`

-Information about the current task is encapsulated in a [[`TaskVariantInput`]] object.
+Information about the current task is encapsulated in a [[`ITaskVariantInput`]] object.
 Here is the task information for a fictitious "Not Hotdog" task:

 ```javascript
 const taskInfo = {